alohamujeeb/alohamujeeb.github.io/docs/tutorials/docker/getting-started.md

 sudo docker run -it my_first_docker
 ```

-## Run multipkle instances of Docker
+## Run multiple instances of a docker app
 As mentioned earlier, that a docker is an indepdent container.

 Once created, a docker can run many instances.
 Following instructions show how to run a docker multiple (twice) in the same machine.